 American Conversations: Celebrating Poems in Rural Communities

-“American Conversations: Celebrating Poems in Rural Communities” is 22nd U.S. Poet Laureate Tracy K. Smith’s second-year project.
-In the months to come, she will visit rural communities around the country and engage Americans in conversations about poetry.
-Follow along with Tracy K. Smith as she chronicles her conversations, experiences, and reflections on the road.
+“American Conversations: Celebrating Poems in Rural Communities” was 22nd U.S. Poet Laureate Tracy K. Smith’s second-year project.
+Throughout 2018, she traveled to rural communities around the country to engage Americans in conversations about poetry.
+Revisit Tracy K. Smith’s conversations, experiences, and reflections from the road.

 The Technicolor Adventures of Catalina Neon

 “The Technicolor Adventures of Catalina Neon” is a bilingual, illustrated poem created by U.S. Poet Laureate Juan Felipe Herrera and artist Juana Medina.
-This poem will feature contributions by second and third grade students and their elementary school librarians from across the country.
-We invite you to participate and help tell Catalina Neon's story.
+This poem, created during Herrera's 2016-17 term, features contributions by second and third grade students and their elementary school librarians from across the country who participated to help tell Catalina Neon's story.

 The National Book Festival is the Library's annual celebration of books and reading.
 Authors from across the country entertain participants with insights into their work.